bmbenson/bmbenson.github.io/game-of-life/index.md

 ```

-We also have to change the square count and increment the iteration counter in both update_board, the keyboard_system, and button_system functions.
+We also have to change the square count and increment the iteration counter in both `update_board`, the `keyboard_system`, and `button_system` functions.

 ```rust
 //main.rs